yashagarwal342/cell-identification-ML/README.md

 - **`models_code/evaluate_model_on_uncentered.ipynb`**:

-  - **Purpose**: This Jupyter Notebook is used to evaluate the performance of pre-trained models on uncentered image data.
+  - **Purpose**: This Jupyter Notebook is used to evaluate the performance of pre-trained models on 224x224 pixel uncentered image data.
 It can load specified model files and perform predictions and evaluations against the uncentered test dataset, thereby understanding the model's generalization ability on images closer to real-world scenarios (without pre-processing alignment).
   - **Usage**: Open and execute this notebook in a Jupyter environment.
 You need to ensure that the correct model file path (usually an `.h5` file) and the path to the uncentered test data are specified.
 The notebook will output relevant evaluation metrics such as accuracy, confusion matrix, etc.

     **Note**: Only the 4-fold cross-validation models for InceptionV3, ResNet50, VGG16, and VGG19 will be evaluated in this file.
 SimpleCNN and HOG_KNN_RF also complete their evaluations within their respective training model files.